bizzguy/article-kotlin-synthetics/README.md

 TLDR

-Reference to any sythetic view elements must not be made in "onCreateView".
+Reference to any sythetic view elements must not be made in "Fragment.onCreateView".
-Instead, place them in "onViewCreated" or any methods called after that.
+Instead, place them in "Fragment.onViewCreated" or any methods called after that.
-This is necessary because synthetics use #Fragment.getView# to find view elements.
+This is necessary because synthetics use #Fragment.getView# to find view elements, which is only set by the return from "Fragment.onCreateView"

+This does not apply to activities.

 Create new project with single fragment